yingwei1025/flutter-first-pot-gold-calculator/README.md

 # First Pot of Gold Calculator

-This flutter project able to build mobile and web with the same source code
+This flutter project able to build mobile and web, PWA with the same source code

 # What is first pot of gold?